 Today I’ve decided to do something different.
 And if you read the title, I’m sure you’ve, at least, heard about Tetris.
-If not, welcome to planet Earth and I apologize about all the craziness, but I’m sure you’ll love to hear about this game.
+If not, welcome to planet Earth and I apologise about all the craziness, but I’m sure you’ll love to hear about this game.
 So join us at taking a look at a very popular game (that defined the puzzle genre), its history and its most famous versions and ports.

 Tetris was created in June 1984 in Soviet Russia, when Alexey Pajitnov, a 28-year-old computer engineer working for the Soviet Academy of Sciences in Moscow, decided to program a puzzle game to test the capabilities of the Electronika 60 computer.
 Based on the puzzles he played as a child, Pajitnov programmed shapes formed from combinations of 4 blocks, which he named tetrominoes.
 And combining that word with tennis, he created Tetris: